virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 What is virtual production?

-The key element of a virtual set comes in the way that the real-life camera that is on set can move in 3D space, while at the exact same time, the image coming from the virtual camera is being rendered from the same perspective.
-The different camera settings – pan, angle, zoom, traveling – can adapt at any time to be in tune and in line with the action of the actors.
+The key element of a virtual set is that the real-life camera on set can move in 3D space, while the image from the virtual camera renders from the same perspective.
+The different camera settings – pan, angle, zoom, traveling – can adapt at any time to be in tune with the actors.

-Unlike the other technologies used until now, virtual production is done in real-time and does not require post-production work.
+Unlike older technologies, virtual production happens in real-time and does not require post-production work.

-How Virtual Sets Will Dominate Previous Filming Solution
+How Virtual Sets Will Dominate the Previous Filming Solution

 Virtual sets are already becoming the norm in many high-end film productions due to the many benefits and very few drawbacks.